YoshiDesign/P.S.I./README.md

 None?

 ## Optimization
 The bullets and bombs do not play well together.
-Needs some friendly optimizations from the maths department.
+Needs some friendly optimizations from the maths and threads department.